ansys/pyprimemesh/doc/source/user_guide/automesh.rst

    tet :  { quadratic :  True }
    volume_control_ids :  []

+This code generates the volume mesh:

 .. code:: python

    prime.AutoMesh(model).mesh(part_id=part.id, automesh_params=automesh_params)

 ==================================
-Prism Controls for Polyhedral Mesh
+Prism controls for polyhedral mesh
 ==================================

-:class:`PrismControl <ansys.meshing.prime.PrismControl>` class helps you to control the prism mesh generation based on the face scope, volume scope and growth rate.
+The :class:`PrismControl <ansys.meshing.prime.PrismControl>` class helps you to control prism mesh generation based on the face scope, volume scope and growth rate.
 You can use one or more prism controls.
-Each prism control definition is applied to one or more boundary zones, and then affects the height distribution and number of layers of the prism cells in the adjacent boundary layers.
+Each prism control definition is applied to one or more boundary zones and affects the height distribution and number of layers of the prism cells in the adjacent boundary layers.

-The following example shows you the procedure to:
+This example shows how to perform these steps:

-* Create prism control and specify boundary layer setting
+* Create the prism control and specify the boundary layer setting.
-* Volume mesh with polyhedral elements
+* Perform volume meshing with polyhedral elements.
-* Check volume mesh quality based on cell quality measures (visit :ref:`ref_index_mesh_diagnostics` section for more information.)
+* Check volume mesh quality based on cell quality measures.
+(For more information, see :ref:`ref_index_mesh_diagnostics`.)

 .. code:: python